 Get the Right Equipment

-Purchase a small pair of pruning shears and take care to keep them clean and disinfected in between uses.
+To get into pruning for bigger yields, you’ll need to purchase a small pair of pruning shears and take care to keep them clean and disinfected in between uses.
 You want shears that will make clean cuts on your branches and that will be able to handle larger branches effectively.

 Sanitize Your Shears